stevedonovan/el/functions.md

 `fields` is useful for processing structured data like CSV.
 Note that it is very convenient to use the table-as-argument trick to get named parameters.
+Values will be converted to numbers if possible.

 ```sh
 $ echo '10,20,30' | el fields cols=^'x,y,z' delim=^, L